ISQA3420GroupProject/ISQA3420/DFDDictionary.md

 File Information Response:

-Corporate Manager:An employee who is responsible for managing project information.
+Corporate Manager:An employee in the IT department who manages information regarding project

 Project Information Request: